linnovate/dfa/README.md

 ## Uploading to damlhub
-The dfa project has a test environment in damlhub - currently we need to upload the artifact files manually to damlhub
+The dfa project has a test environment in damlhub - currently we need to upload the artifact files manually to damlhub We build these artifacts in to the /target subdirectory

 ```
+# building daml
 daml build -o target/create-daml-app.dar

+#building the ui
+daml codegen js target/create-daml-app.dar -o ui/daml.js
+cd ui && npm install && npm run-script build
+zip -r ../target/create-daml-app-ui.zip build
 ```
+Then go to damlhub and upload create-daml-app.dar and create-daml-app-ui.zip